April 18, 2025

 Integrate multiple dimensions of well-being into your company’s incentive strategy

 Incentive programs often reward participants for physical health activities like an annual preventive visit or a dental exam.
-Business Group on Health data indicate that incentive dollars are primarily tied to health assessments and/or biometric screenings (50%) and physical health initiatives (30%).
-Only 13% of employers reward mental health initiatives like preventive mental health visits and stress management programs, and fewer still incent financial well-being initiatives (7%).1 Opportunities exist for employers to bolster the rewarded activities, including social connectedness activities like volunteering.
+Business Group data indicates that incentive dollars are primarily tied to health assessments and/or biometric screenings (40%) and physical health initiatives (35%).1 Only 14% of employers reward mental health initiatives like preventive mental health visits and stress management programs, and fewer still incent financial well-being initiatives (12%).1 Opportunities exist for employers to bolster the rewarded activities, including social connectedness activities like volunteering.
 In fact, one Business Group employer has taken this idea a step further by converting all earned incentives into charitable contributions.

 A Growing Interest in Lifestyle Spending Accounts

-Coinciding with the shift toward more flexible and inclusive incentive programs is a growing interest in ‘lifestyle spending accounts’ (LSAs).
-According to a recent Mercer survey, while only 10% of employers currently have an LSA in place, “a startling 70% of respondents… are considering adding [one].”17 LSAs, sometimes called “well-being wallets,”18 are employer-funded post-tax accounts that provide employees with a fixed amount to spend on the well-being resources they most value.
-LSAs can benefit employers and employees alike by providing choice and versatility.
+Coinciding with the shift toward more flexible and inclusive incentive programs is a growing interest in LSAs.
+According to the Business Group’s latest data, in the U.S., 7% of surveyed employers offer LSAs in 2024 and another 28% are considering offering this type of account; this interest is also growing globally.1 These findings are comparable to other employer survey data.18 LSAs, sometimes called “well-being wallets,”19 are employer-funded post-tax accounts that provide employees with a fixed amount to spend on the well-being resources they most value.19 LSAs can benefit employers and employees alike by providing choice and versatility.
 Incentives and LSAs aren’t mutually exclusive; LSAs can be offered in tandem with existing incentive structures.

 Here are some of the reasons these accounts are attracting interest: